FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentdiscounttype.md

 This column determines whether the commitment is based on a minimum spend or minimum usage.

 The CommitmentDiscountType column MUST be present in the billing data.
-This column must be of type String and MUST NOT contain null values when a charge is related to a commitment-based discount.
+This column must be of type String and MUST NOT contain null values when a charge is related to a commitment-based discount (the CommitmentDiscountId column can be referenced to determine this).
 When a charge is not associated with a commitment-based discount, the column MUST be null.

 The CommitmentDiscountType MUST be one of the allowed values.

 ## Column ID